katzueno/concrete5-prb-checklist/README.md

 ## Add-on

-- Can you add the block to the area?
+- Can you add the block to an area?
-- Can you add the block to global area?
+- Can you add the block to a global area?
-- Can you add the block to stack?
+- Can you add the block to a stack?
 - Does it work within the grid layout?
 - Can you edit a block
 - Can you move a block
 - Can you delete a block
+- Can you have multiple uses of a block on the same page?
+- Can you copy/paste a block on the same page?
+- Are the block database tables and columns (db.xml or other) appropriate to the purpose?
+- If a block is saved with empty or un-edited data, does it cause errors?
+- If a block is saved with typos or other mistakes in the data, does it cause errors?
+- Are all inputs appropriately validated?

 ## Dashboard Page

 - Dashboard page (if any)
     - Does it install the single page properly?
+    - If a dashboard page is saved with empty or un-edited data, does it cause errors?
+    - If a dashboard page is saved with typos or other mistakes in the data, does it cause errors?
+    - Are all inputs appropriately validated?

+- Are the package database tables and columns (db.xml or other) appropriate to the purpose?

 ## Job